Vonage-Community/sample-serversdk-java-springboot/README.md

 Installation instructions can be found [here for Temurin JDKs](https://adoptium.net/en-GB/installation/) or [here for Oracle JDK 21](https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html).

-You also need Maven.
-You can use the wrapper instead by invoking `./mvnw`.
-For a local installation, you can download this from [here](https://maven.apache.org/download.cgi) and add it to your PATH, or install via your OS's package manager - e.g. `brew install maven`for Homebrew on macOS, `choco install maven` for Chocolatey on Windows, `apt install maven` for Ubuntu etc.

 ## Configuration
 All the parameters required to run the demo can be provided through environment variables.
 These are as follows: